Frederick North, Lord North: Early political career

+Member of Parliament

-On 15 April 1754, North, then twenty-two, was elected unopposed as the member of parliament for the constituency of Banbury.
-He served as an MP from 1754 to 1790 and joined the government as a junior Lord of the Treasury on 2 June 1759 during the Pitt–Newcastle ministry (an alliance between the Thomas Pelham-Holles, 1st Duke of Newcastle and William Pitt the Elder).
+On 15 April 1754 North, then 22, was elected unopposed as the member of Parliament for Banbury.
+He served as an MP from 1754 to 1790 and joined the government as a junior Lord of the Treasury on 2 June 1759 during the Pitt–Newcastle ministry (an alliance between the Duke of Newcastle and William Pitt the Elder).
 He soon developed a reputation as a good administrator and parliamentarian and was generally liked by his colleagues.
 Although he initially considered himself a Whig, he did not closely align with any of the Whig factions in Parliament, and it became obvious to many contemporaries that his sympathies were largely Tory.

-He was appointed Lieutenant-Colonel of the 1st Somerset Militiaon 23 June 1759 when it was embodied for fulltime service, and commanded it in the West Counrty for Earl Poulett, the colonel, who was also Lord Lieutenant of Somerset.
+He was appointed Lieutenant-Colonel of the 1st Somerset Militia on 23 June 1759 when it was embodied for fulltime service, and commanded it in the West Country for Earl Poulett, the colonel, who was also Lord Lieutenant of Somerset.
 However, North resigned in November 1761 and concentrated on his political career.

-In November 1763, he was chosen to speak for the government concerning radical MP John Wilkes.
-Wilkes had made a savage attack on both the Prime Minister and the king in his newspaper The North Briton, which many thought libellous.
-North's motion that Wilkes be expelled from the House of Commons passed by 273 votes to 111.
+In November 1763, he was chosen to speak for the government concerning the radical MP John Wilkes.
+Wilkes had made a savage attack on both the Prime Minister and the King in his newspaper The North Briton, which many thought libellous.
+North's motion for Wilkes to be expelled from the House of Commons passed by 273 votes to 111.
 Wilkes' expulsion took place in his absence, as he had already fled to France following a duel.

+In government

-When a government headed by the Whig magnate Charles Watson-Wentworth, Lord Rockingham came to power in 1765, North left his post and served for a time as a backbench MP.
+When a government headed by the Whig magnate Charles Watson-Wentworth, Lord Rockingham, came to power in 1765, North left his post and served for a time as a backbench MP.
 He turned down an offer by Rockingham to rejoin the government, not wanting to be associated with the Whig grandees that dominated the Ministry.

 He returned to office when Pitt returned to head a second government in 1766.
 North was appointed Joint Paymaster of the Forces in Pitt's ministry and became a Privy Counsellor.
-As Pitt was constantly ill, the government was effectively run by the Augustus FitzRoy, 3rd Duke of Grafton, with North as one of its most senior members.
+As Pitt was constantly ill, the government was effectively run by Augustus FitzRoy, 3rd Duke of Grafton, with North as one of its most senior members.

-Chancellor of the Exchequer

-In December 1767, he succeeded Charles Townshend as Chancellor of the Exchequer.
+In December 1767 he succeeded Charles Townshend as Chancellor of the Exchequer.
 With the resignation of the secretary of state Henry Seymour Conway in early 1768, North became Leader of the Commons as well.
 He continued to serve when Pitt was succeeded by Grafton in October.